sumneko/w3x2lni/docs/en-us/README.md

 * Inlined WTS strings
 * Compressed mdx
 * Removed comments and unncessary white spaces in the script
-* obfuscated variable and function name
+* Obfuscated variable and function name

 > Conversion amongst the 3 formats